-Structural failure in buildings can lead to devastating consequences, ranging from significant property damage to loss of life.
-For property owners, builders, and residents, understanding the causes and types of structural failure in buildings is crucial for prevention and safety.
+Structural failure in buildings can lead to devastating consequences, from serious structural damage to loss of life.
+For property owners, builders, and tenants, understanding the most common causes, like design flaws, material failure, or foundation issues, is key to prevention.

 Causes of structural failure in buildings